-The intestine and colon can be grown in cell culture in the form of intestinal “organoids”.
+The intestine and colon can be readily grown in cell culture in the form of intestinal “organoids”.
 These organoids are artificial ‘miniguts’ that arise from stem cells harvested from animal tissues.
-This approach allows us to study the physiology of animals without using the animals themselves.
+Organoid assays enable us to study the physiology of animals without using the animals themselves.

-We use intestinal organoids of mice and other animals as an exciting new model system to complement our work.
-In particular, we are interested in using human organoids to study the regeneration and circadian biology of the human colon.
+We derive organoids from mice and human biopsies as an exciting new model system to complement our animal-based work.
+We are using organoids to test specific cellular behaviours, to test the underlying genetics, and to apply transgenic reporters and genomics (RNA-seq) to characterize this system.
+Organoids allow sophisticated cell-based experiments to study the interactions between the cells making up the intestinal epithelium.
+In particular, we are interested in using human organoids to study the regeneration and circadian biology of the human small intestine and colon.
+Such experiments cannot be done on human beings themselves.

 The genetic tractability of Drosophila makes it an excellent model system to investigate complex cellular interactions.
 Functional genetic screens can be carried out in Drosophila to discover new genes.
 These can be investigated in other animals where they are often conserved.
-We are interested in using Drosophila as a tool to discover and characterize new processes.
+We use complex genetic methods, genomics (scRNA-seq and DamID) in Drosophila to discover and characterize new processes.

 We have shown that the Drosophila intestine shows circadian rhythms in regeneration.
 We have further found that the Circadian Clock is first established in the stem cells of the intestine when it develops.
 We are interested in using Drosophila to understand how circadian rhythms influence the regeneration and metabolism of the digestive tract at the single-cell level.